Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

 Give Your Puppy the Grooming They Need

-It’s a good idea to take your pet to a professional groomer on occasion.
+It’s a good idea to occasionally take your pet to a professional groomer.

 Professional groomers closely inspect your puppy's ears for mites, infections, and other irritations.
 They also check for any unwanted pests like fleas or ticks.

-However, it is a bad idea to rely on professional groomers to maintain good puppy hygiene entirely.
+However, it is a bad idea to rely on professional groomers to maintain your puppy's hygiene entirely.
 If you always wait for the groomer to do their work, your puppy may suffer in between visits.